fmtlib/fmt/README.rst

 As you can see boost::format is much slower than the alternative methods; this is confirmed by `other tests <http://accu.org/index.php/journals/1539>`__.
-Tinyformat is quite good coming close to iostreams.
-Unfortunately tinyformat cannot be faster than the iostreams because it uses them internally.
+Tinyformat is quite good coming close to IOStreams.
+Unfortunately tinyformat cannot be faster than the IOStreams because it uses them internally.
-Performance of format is close to that of std::ostream but there is a room for improvement since format is not based on iostreams.
+Performance of format is close to that of std::ostream but there is a room for improvement since format is not based on IOStreams.

 The script ``bloat_test.sh`` from the `tinyformat
 <https://github.com/c42f/tinyformat>`__ repository tests compile time and